dirkjanfaber/node-threshold-control/README.md

 The third output gives the state of the couter for the off delay.

+Both second and third outputs also publish a `msg.blink` that is `0` or `1` when the counter is even or odd.

 ## Status

 The status node tries to show the current state.
 It can turn red on wrong input